Backhage/.NET-Algorithms/README.md

 * In place
 * Worst case time complexity *O(N^2)* (though very rare, *O(NlogN)* on avarage)
 * Worst case space complexity *O(1)*

+## Graphs
+Contains data structures and algorithms to work with graphs.

+### Data Structures
+The most common data structure for Graphs are the Vertex.
+A number of vertices and edges is what makes a Graph.

+#### AbstractVertex
+This is a simple base class for vertices.
+It is abstract and cannot be instantiated on its own.
+Instead it is intended to be used as a base for more specific vertex classes.

+### Algorithms
+There are some well known and really useful algorithms that works on Graphs.
+Known graph problems are "Shortest path" and "The traveling salesman problem".

+#### Breadth First Search
+The Breadth first search algorithm (BFS) can be used for finding the shortest path between two vertices in an undirected and unweighted graph.
+One example of a relationship that can be represented with such a graph is a network of friends, for example on social media.